IBM-Cloud/techxchange-labs/docs/stor-1561/30-portal-time.md

 ![image](https://media.github.ibm.com/user/273685/files/f5e513dd-537d-4ae0-8023-d3cb761215fa)

-## Navigate to VPC Infrastructure
+## Navigate to Infrastructure
 1. Click top left hamburger menu
 ![image](https://media.github.ibm.com/user/273685/files/17750bc9-24d6-44d2-8ab9-8b4077f219a6)

-3. Scroll down to **VPC Infrastructure**
+3. Scroll down to **Infrastructure**
-4. Click the Pin next to VPC Infrastructure to pin the menu option to the top.
+4. Click the Pin next to Infrastructure to pin the menu option to the top.
-5. Choose **Virtual Server Instances** within the **VPC Infrastructure** menu.
+5. Choose **Virtual Server Instances** within the **Infrastructure** menu.
 This will take you to the VSI lising.
 ![image](https://media.github.ibm.com/user/273685/files/b2c1b86d-192e-435a-8618-a8d5090f83fd)
 7. If you are not in the **Washinton DC** region, please change it via the drop dowm at the top of the list.
 ![image](https://media.github.ibm.com/user/273685/files/76791086-6a20-4097-9fa9-9b9e8c41a16a)